Math Calculators, Lessons and Formulas

 $$ \vec{v} \times \vec{w} = \left( v_2 w_3 - v_3 w_2, v_3 w_1 - v_1 w_3, v_1 w_2 - v_2 w_1 \right) $$

-Note that the cross product requires both of the vectors to be in three dimensions.
+Note that the cross product requires both vectors to be three-dimensional.

 If the two vectors are parallel than the cross product is equal zero.